TOwInOK/Discord_OpenGraph_Viewer/Readme.md

     - in progress
   4. download release tag
     - go to latest tag
-    - download any zip
+    - download any zip / or download file
-    - unzip zip :)
+    - unzip zip :) / skip if download file
     - touch wom... .env
     - fill it
     - run it